Esakia Duals of Regular Heyting Algebras: Regular Esakia Spaces

+Although \cref{theoremregular} and \cref{characterisation1} already give us suitable characterisations of (finite) regular Esakia spaces, we provide an alternative description of them in terms of suitable equivalence relations.
+This will make more explicit how finite regular posets are controlled by their maximal elements and will also allow for a finer analysis of polynomials of regular elements.

-The characterisation of regular inquisitive Esakia spaces of the previous section relies on the normal norm of inquisitive logic and it cannot be generalised to arbitrary Esakia spaces which are dual to regular Heyting algebras.
-To this end we need to introduce a more subtle way to identify points over a poset.
+To this end we introduce a way to identify points over an Esakia space.
 If $X\subseteq \fF $ and $\theta$ is an equivalence relation, we let $X/\theta:= \{[x]_\theta \mid x\in X \} $.
-We define the following equivalence relations, which can also be seen as a kind of bounded bisimulations for compact posets.
+We define the following equivalence relations, which can also be seen as a kind of bounded bisimulations (see in particular \cite{visser1996uniform}).

-\begin{definition} Let $\fF$ be a compact poset, we define:
+\begin{definition} Let $\fE$ be an Esakia space, we define:

 \end{definition}